devagrawal09/portfolio/backlog.md

 - During verification, `npm run verify` initially failed because Claude left the homepage section incomplete and the new Writing route had Solid reactivity lint warnings from conditional early returns; fixed the root cause by wiring the homepage section fully and converting the conditional link rendering to `Show`-based JSX

 **Verification:** `npm run verify` and `npm run build` (after `npm run format -- --write src/data/writing.ts src/routes/index.tsx src/routes/writing.tsx`)

 ---

+### Iteration 14 — 2026-04-19
+**Completed:** Phase 0 — decide deployment target for the SolidStart rewrite

+- Chose **Netlify** as the deployment target for the in-progress `rewrite/` app and codified that decision in the repo root `netlify.toml`
+- Updated `rewrite/vite.config.ts` to use Nitro's `netlify` preset so SolidStart emits Netlify-compatible SSR output
+- Added `NETLIFY_SKIP_GATSBY_BUILD_PLUGIN=true` because the legacy Gatsby app still exists at the repo root and Netlify otherwise auto-injects `@netlify/plugin-gatsby`, which breaks the SolidStart build during local verification
+- Updated `.gitignore` to ignore `rewrite/.solid-start/` and documented the mixed Gatsby + rewrite deployment setup in `README.md`

+**Root cause found during verification:** Netlify framework detection still saw the legacy Gatsby repo metadata and auto-loaded the Gatsby build plugin, even though `base = "rewrite"` pointed the actual build at the SolidStart app.
+That plugin then failed looking for Gatsby-specific `.cache` artifacts.

+**Verification:** `npm run build` and `netlify build --offline`

+---